10 Best Beaches in Santa Cruz, CA

 Unlike the beaches of Santa Cruz proper, which are sheltered on the Monterey Bay, the coastline of Davenport is more exposed and wild.
 Dramatic ocean bluffs frame the shoreline, while the crashing of powerful waves adds to the awe-inspiring natural setting.

 Dolphins, porpoises, and sea birds thrive in this pristine environment.
 During the migration season, whales can be spotted off the coast.

 For dramatic scenery, the Davenport Cove Beach does not disappoint.
 Tucked into tall cliffs, this small cove hides a tiny sandy beach.
 It's also known as Shark Fin Cove because of a rock that juts out into the mouth of the cove.
 Some locals say that this rock resembles a shark fin.

 Big Creek Beach, which is also called Las Trancas Beach, is a gorgeous, expansive sandy beach nestled below ocean bluffs.
 This is a natural beach without any facilities.

-For those in need of refreshments after an invigorating nature walk, the Whale City Bakery (490 Coast Road) is highly recommended.
+For those in need of refreshments after an invigorating nature walk, the Whale City Bakery (490 Highway One) is highly recommended.
 This Davenport institution serves hearty meals in a cozy café space or on the outdoor patio.
 The ocean is close enough to feel the sea breezes from the dining terrace.